1. What Alendronic Acid 70mg Tablets are and what they are used for

 The following side effects have been reported:

-Very common side effects (probably affecting more than 1 in 10 people)
+Very common side effects (may affect more than 1 in 10 people)

 - Muscle, joint or bone pain, which is sometimes severe.